muarshad01/DeepSeek/Notes/lecture23_notes.md

 * 10:00

-artificial the only future horizon which matters is one token right which is intelligence.
-But now when I look at 10:38 artificial I'm going to take into account the next three tokens which also means that for every input token we are 10:46 actually predicting three tokens into the future.
-Right?
-So whenever you are doing inference instead of predicting 10:52 one token now we are predicting three tokens into the future.
-So multi-token prediction also has 10:59 profound implications on what happens during inference because now we are not just predicting one token but we are 11:05 predicting three tokens into the future.
-Okay.
-Uh so this is the main uh 11:12 conceptual difference between single token prediction and multi-token prediction.
-And the way I have shown it 11:18 in the schematic here is that if you take a look at single token prediction, you have a shared transformer trunk and 11:24 only one single token is predicted at a time.
-Whereas if you look at multi-token prediction, the architecture is somewhat 11:32 different and we'll see that in the next lecture.
-But multiple tokens are predicted for every given input token.
+#### Why is MTP useful?
-11:38
+1. Densification of Training Signals
-That's something which is very important for all of you to keep in mind.
-Now you might be thinking why are 11:44 we really doing this?
-Because it seems that single token prediction also gives me one token at a time, right?
-Why do I 11:52 need to predict multiple such tokens at a time like I told you right now?
-And why do we need to find the loss between 11:58 the actual multiple tokens and the predicted multiple tokens?
-What is the real advantage of multi-token prediction 12:05 and why is it really useful?
-So now we are going to see the intuition behind what makes multi-token prediction use 12:11 multi-token prediction useful and for that we are going to refer a lot to the paper better and faster large language 12:18 models via multi-token prediction.
-So let's get started.
-So actually when you 12:23 look at multi-token prediction it seems that we are making a simple change over here.
-We are just predicting multiple 12:30 tokens instead of one.
-But it has profound implication on several things.
+* MTP provides richer and denser training signals than single token prediction.
-12:35
+* Traditional single token prediction only guides the model to predict a single immediate token.
-In particular, there are four major reasons why multi-token prediction is useful.
-The first reason I have bucketed 12:42 it into this title called densification of training signals.
-The second reason I 12:47 have bucketed it into a title called improved data efficiency.
-The third reason is better planning and the fourth 12:54 reason is higher inference speed.
-I'm going to now walk you through all of these reasons step by step.
+* MTP, however, instructs the model to simultaneously predict multiple future tokens, generating more informative gradient signals per training example.
-13:02
+2. Improved Data Efficiency
-Um and this paper which Meta and other researchers released in April of 2024, 13:10 they actually had a qualitative justifications for each of the reasons which I'm showing you right now.
-So 13:17 whatever I'm explaining to you right now, it's not just something which is my thinking or which is my point of view.
+3. Better Planning
-13:24
+4. Higher Inference Speed

-It's something which has been backed quantitatively.
-And at several points in this discussion right now I'm going to 13:30 show you those quantitative results.
-So the first thing is densification of training signals.
-So 13:36 what does this really mean?
-It means that multi-token prediction 13:41 uh provides richer and denser training signals than single token prediction.
-So 13:46 traditional single token prediction only guides the model to predict a single immediate token.
-Whereas in multi-token 13:54 prediction, we instruct the model to simultaneously predict multiple future tokens, generating more informative 14:01 gradient signals per training sample.
-So when you're looking at a training sample, instead of just predicting one 14:07 token into the future, you are now predicting multiple tokens into the future.
+* So when you're looking at a training sample, instead of just predicting one 14:07 token into the future, you are now predicting multiple tokens into the future.
 Right?
 That means the model is 14:13